AAE Distance Graduate Education

 STAT 51600 – Basic Probability and Applications

-Tentative course schedules, listing all Purdue courses offered by PEO (including AAE courses), are available at HERE.
+Tentative course schedules, listing all Purdue courses offered by Purdue Online Learning (including AAE courses), are available at HERE.
 Planned AAE course offerings for the next several semesters are summarized below.

 AAE50800 — Principles of Dynamics — Longuski